Telex: Development

-Telex service spread within Europe and (particularly after 1945) around the world.
+Soon after, telex services were developed by other nations.
+Telex spread within Europe and after 1945 around the world.

 By 1978, West Germany, including West Berlin, had 123,298 telex connections.
-Long before automatic telephony became available, most countries, even in central Africa and Asia, had at least a few high-frequency (shortwave) telex links.
+Long before automatic telephony became available, most countries, even in central Africa and Asia, had at least a few high-frequency shortwave telex links.
 Often, government postal and telegraph services (PTTs) initiated these radio links.
 The most common radio standard, CCITT R.44 had error-corrected retransmitting time-division multiplexing of radio channels.
 Most impoverished PTTs operated their telex-on-radio (TOR) channels non-stop, to get the maximum value from them.

 The cost of TOR equipment has continued to fall.
-Although the system initially required specialised equipment, As of 2016 many amateur radio operators operate TOR (also known as RTTY) with special software and inexpensive hardware to connect computer sound cards to short-wave radios.
+Although the system initially required specialised equipment, As of 2016 many amateur radio operators operate TOR, also known as radioteletype (RTTY), with special software and inexpensive hardware to connect computer sound cards to short-wave radios.

 Modern cablegrams or telegrams actually operate over dedicated telex networks, using TOR whenever required.

 Telex served as the forerunner of modern fax, email, and text messaging – both technically and stylistically.
 Abbreviated English (like "CU L8R" for "see you later") as used in texting originated with telex operators exchanging informal messages in real time – they became the first "texters" long before the introduction of mobile phones.
 Telex users could send the same message to several places around the world at the same time, like email today, using the Western Union InfoMaster Computer.
 This involved transmitting the message via paper tape to the InfoMaster Computer (dial code 6111) and specifying the destination addresses for the single text.
 In this way, a single message could be sent to multiple distant telex and TWX machines as well as delivering the same message to non-telex and non-TWX subscribers via Western Union Mailgram.